YashPawtekar/Hospital_mangement/README.md

 # Hospital_mangement
-This is a Java-based Hospital Management System that allows hospital staff to manage various aspects of a hospital such as patients, doctors, appointments, and medical histories.
+This is a Java-based Hospital Management System that allows hospital staff to manage various aspects of a hospital such as patients, doctors, appointments, and medical histories.This project 4000+ lines of code.

 # Features
 The system includes the following features: